-Scooter turns slugger, ties MLB record with 4 homers
+Scooter Turns Slugger, Ties MLB Record With 4 Homers

 Gennett’s grand slam in his next at-bat was the first Wainwright had allowed since 2012.
 Gennett then connected for a solo shot and a two-run homer off John Gant.

-With the crowd of 18,620 on its feet in the eighth inning, Gennett hit a two-run shot off John Brebbia for a place in history and his second curtain call.
+With the crowd of 18,620 on its feet in the eighth inning, Gennett off John Brebbia for a place in history and his second curtain call.

 “My teammates were awesome the whole time,” Gennett said.
 “They made me know exactly what I needed to do and exactly how many homers I had at each point.”